jasosmith/jasosmith/README.md

 ## Hi there 👋

+🔭 I’m currently working on projects to use LLMs in instruction.

+🔭 I’m currently working on projects to use LLMs to support legal and policy research.

+💬 Ask me about road cycling.....🚲 🚲 🚲

 <!--
 **jasosmith/jasosmith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.